Coronavirus: Local updates

 • Canceled: Fourth annual Easter Egg Hunt hosted by the city’s Historic North neighborhood at Genesee Park Place on March 28.

-• The Geneva Public Library Foundation has postponed its spring book sale, and the library will close while the local school is closed.
-The library is closed today (Monday, March 16).
-It will reopen for one day Tuesday (March 17), then shut down from Wednesday through April 13.
+• Postponed: Geneva Public Library Foundation’s spring book sale.
+The library is shutting down from March 18 through April 13.

-• Geneva Reads’ annual Book Fest, scheduled for April, is being postponed until the fall.
+• Postponed: Geneva Reads’ annual Book Fest, scheduled for April, until autumn.

-• Closed: Geneva History Museum starting March 17 and until further notice.
+• Closed: Geneva History Museum, until further notice.
 Visit genevahistoricalsociety.com or the Facebook page for updates.
+The Antiques Club program planned for Saturday, March 28 at the Geneva Historical Society is canceled.
+The program, "Great Graphics Helped Women Get the Vote," will be rescheduled.

-• Our Lady of Peach Parish's St. Joseph's Table, which had been scheduled for March 22 at Club 86, was canceled.
-It will not be rescheduled.
+• Canceled: Our Lady of Peace Parish’s St. Joseph’s Table, which had been scheduled for March 22 at Club 86.

 • Canceled: Lake to Lake Quilt Guild’s Hawaiian-style Quilt Show, “Spring Into Color,” scheduled for April 10 and 11 at the Geneva Community Center on Carter Road.